DharunikaB/TrustGraph/README.md

 ROC-AUC	99.59%
 PR-AUC	98.96%

-The ML layer also provides a secondary signal for candidate prioritization and cross-checking against deterministic decisions.
+The ML layer provides a secondary signal for candidate prioritization and cross-checking against deterministic decisions.

 6. Gemini AI Investigator

 TrustGraph uses Gemini as an investigation layer, not as the final policy authority.

-The investigator receives structured risk evidence and produces an investigation result containing information such as:
+The investigator receives structured risk evidence and produces:

-classification
+Classification
-severity
+Severity
-confidence
+Confidence
-reasoning summary
+Investigation summary
-recommendation
+Recommendation

-Example classification:
+Example:

 Classification:
 POTENTIAL_COORDINATED_ABUSE